- Farmer From Kampung Semadang

 Little By Little, Little Becomes A lot

 “Cultivators of the earth are the most valuable citizens.
 They are the most vigorous, the most independent, the most virtuous, and they are tied to their country and wedded to its liberty and interests by the most lasting bonds.” ― Thomas Jefferson.
-We look forward to collaborating and assisting Mr. Manja and his family in sustainable farming and marketing more of his products and attracting more potential customers for his product through Farmily.
-Stay tuned for more updates on his journey towards sustainability!
+We look forward to collaborating and assisting Madam Mariana in sustainable farming and marketing more of her products and attracting more potential customers for her product through Farmily.
+Stay tuned for more updates on her journey towards sustainability!

 Email us for further information: firstname.lastname@example.org